nakigoe/angel/README.md

-# Angel .NET MAUI Blazor Hybrid
+# Angel .NET MAUI Blazor Hybrid Template
 ## An app that runs on Windows, iOS, Android, iPhone simultaneously
 ### .NET 7
 Use Visual Studio 2022 to start `angel.sln`